libp2p/observer-toolkit/docs/introspection-data-emitting-protocol.md

 </details>

-When the client starts up, it will look for the local introspection port of the LibP2P network.
+When the client starts up, it presents several ways to load introspection data.
+One is them is to connect to the introspection port of the LibP2P network on the local machine or on another host.
-There will also be an option to connect to another host.
 Once connected, the introspection module will start extracting data defined in the introspection protobuf from other LibP2P modules such as swarm, or other source providers.

 The protocol is based on the premise of the server who is providing data is an "emitter".